joekrinke15/blog/_posts/2020-09-01-EulerProject.md

     return(winner)

 ```
 Now that I could model one throw I could throw the dice many times to try to estimate Peter's true win percentage.
-I decided to run 1000000 simulations of the game; these simulations gave an estimate of Peter's win rate being 0.5739220.
-Unfortunately, however, the answer I produced was only accurate to the first 3 decimal places.
-I needed to find a more exact way to estimate the win rate.
+I decided to run 1000000 simulations of the game.

 ```Python3
 #Run 1000000 simulations of the game.